Zillatron27/claude-code-control-plane/README.md

 - Type errors compounded silently → typecheck hooks added as admission controllers
 - Release steps got skipped → release skill codified as a runbook

-Each failure mode, once understood, becomes infrastructure that prevents recurrence.
+Each failure mode becomes infrastructure that helps prevent recurrence.
 The control plane is a living system that gets more reliable over time — not because the executor gets smarter, but because the constraints around it get tighter.

-This is how you operate any system reliably: not by hoping the components don't fail, but by building the infrastructure that handles it when they do.
+This is how you operate any system reliably: not by hoping the components don't fail, but by designing the system to handle when it does.

 ## Background

-This pattern emerged over ~225 Claude Code sessions across six concurrent projects (browser extensions, web dashboards, game development, server infrastructure) by an infrastructure specialist with 16 years in the financial sector — not a software developer.
+This pattern emerged over ~225 Claude Code sessions across six concurrent projects (browser extensions, web dashboards, game development, server infrastructure) by an infrastructure specialist with 16 years in the financial technology sector — not a software developer.
 The framing came from realizing the workflow that had been built organically mapped directly to infrastructure patterns: policy engines, state stores, admission controllers, and runbooks.
 It was just invisible because it's how an infrastructure person naturally thinks about making systems reliable.

 ## License